 Moving on, for storage and comfort the jacket has only one pocket, a zippered Napoleon breast pocket.
 Now, I like having hand warmer pockets but for what you're getting in weight, there has to be a trade off in places and I assume this is one of them.
 It has no impact on it's emergency rain gear capabilities though.

 The jacket is also very stowable.
-From reading reviews it seems this functionality on the Helium II works really well and you can stuff the jacket into it's pocket in a very quick time and down to a very small size to be easily packed away.
+From reading reviews it seems this functionality on the Outdoor Research Helium II rain jacket for men works really well and you can stuff the jacket into it's pocket in a very quick time and down to a very small size to be easily packed away.
 It also has a carabiner loop for easy attachment if you're climbing.

 The jacket is of course waterproof and breathable but I couldn't find specific ratings anywhere in my research.
 However, it gets the thumbs up in this regard in many of the reviews I checked out.
 The water resistance is also supported by water-resistant zippers, the internal front storm flap and elastic cuffs to help keep out any unwanted rain from downpours.
 The jacket is fully seam taped too.